KMPSUJ/sempowisko2025-webpage/index.md

 Your presentation should fulfill the following conditions:

+Be in English.
 The presentation should last for a maximum of 10 minutes (ES)/ 15 minutes (QS)/ 20 minutes (LS).
 At the end of your talk, we will provide 4 minutes (ES)/ 7 minutes (QS, LS) for questions.
 In the registration form, you should provide information about the title of your presentation and short abstract (300-1200 characters).
 Two main bibliography positions will be a nice addition, please post them in the “comments” field.
 Organisers reserve the right to reject your application if we will consider it to be unscientific or not popularising science.
 We might also reject your presentation if the number of participants will be too large.
 We will inform you via email about the acceptance of your abstract once the registration close.